 - the Board provides active leadership of the organisation within a framework of prudent and effective controls that enable risk to be assessed and managed. - the Audit Committee, as a committee of the Board, is pivotal in advising the Board on the effectiveness of the system of internal control.
-Any significant issues would be reported to the Board via the Audit Committee.
+Any significant issues would be reported to the Board via the Audit Committee. - NHS Cheshire and Merseyside's committees' responsibilities include overseeing the development and review of: strategy and commissioning plans, annual commissioning intentions, financial plans (including delivery), undertaking detailed scrutiny of performance, contract monitoring and financial management on behalf of NHS Cheshire and Merseyside, and also review and monitor the organisational improvement plan.
+NHS Cheshire and Merseyside's committees formally report to the Board, escalating issues as required. - Directors' roles and responsibilities are aligned to ensure systems of internal control are in place and implemented effectively throughout the organisation. - the constitution includes a Scheme of Reservation and delegation which sets out the procurement processes and financial limits that are delegated to management. - a procurement strategy and procurement processes have been developed in the year that includes securing both quality services and value for money as key - as explained throughout this report, extensive partnership working with local councils and with service providers in undertaken through our place structure which helps ensure that local services are designed and delivered with economy, efficiency and effectiveness as a key priority. - processes are monitored through risk assessment and through regular reports on procurement, including any tender waivers together with the reasons for those waivers.

-- NHS Cheshire and Merseyside's committees' responsibilities include overseeing the development and review of: strategy and commissioning plans, annual commissioning intentions, financial plans (including delivery), undertaking detailed scrutiny of performance, contract monitoring and financial management on behalf of NHS Cheshire and Merseyside, and also review and monitor the organisational improvement plan.
-NHS Cheshire and Merseyside's committees formally report to the Board, escalating issues as required. - Directors' roles and responsibilities are aligned to ensure systems of internal control are in place and implemented effectively throughout the organisation. - the constitution includes a Scheme of Reservation and delegation which sets out the procurement processes and financial limits that are delegated to management. - a procurement strategy and procurement processes have been developed in the year that includes securing both quality services and value for money as key criteria. - as explained throughout this report, extensive partnership working with local councils and with service providers in undertaken through our place structure which helps ensure that local services are designed and delivered with economy, efficiency and effectiveness as a key priority. - processes are monitored through risk assessment and through regular reports on procurement, including any tender waivers together with the reasons for those waivers. - Internal Audit provides reports to each meeting of the Audit Committee and full reports to the Executive Director of Finance.
-The Audit Committee also receives details of any actions that remain outstanding from the follow up of previous audit work.
+- Internal Audit provides reports to each meeting of the Audit Committee and full reports to the Executive Director of Finance.
+The Audit Committee also receives details of agny actions that remain outstanding from the follow up of previous audit work.
 The Executive Director of Finance also meets regularly with the Audit Manager. - External Audit provides external audit annual management letter and progress reports to the Audit Committee.

 External auditors are required to be satisfied whether the Integrated Care Board has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
-In September 2023, our external auditors provided a report on the arrangements to deliver value for money in the nine months to 31 March 2023 covering arrangements for financial sustainability, governance, and improving economy, efficiency, and effectiveness.
-A further report was issued in June 2024 relating to arrangements for the financial year 2023-24.
+Our external auditors provided a report on the arrangements to deliver value for money in September 2023, covering arrangements for financial sustainability, governance, and improving economy, efficiency, and effectiveness.

-In the June 2024 report on 2023-24, our external auditors identified no significant weaknesses in arrangements identified for governance, and improving economy, efficiency, and effectiveness, noting that improvement arrangements that had been recommended in the 2022-23 report had been addressed.
+External auditors identified no significant weaknesses in arrangements identified for governance, and improving economy, efficiency, and effectiveness, but made improvement recommendations.

-On financial sustainability, while acknowledging that NHS Cheshire and Merseyside was operating with an annual budget surplus, the June 2024 report noted that the Cheshire and Merseyside health system as a whole had a deficit for 2023-24 and had submitted a deficit financial plan for 2024-25.
-The auditors reported no significant weaknesses regarding arrangements for achieving financial sustainability and raised improvement recommendations that the ICB should continue to develop the Cheshire and Merseyside system medium term financial plan with system partners and work with partners to develop and deliver recurrent savings schemes.
+In relation to financial sustainability, while acknowledging that NHS Cheshire and Merseyside was operating with an annual budget surplus, they highlighted that the Cheshire and Merseyside health system as a whole submitted a deficit financial plan for 2023-24.
+As a result, they identified significant weaknesses regarding financial sustainability of the system and made two key recommendations relating to medium term financial planning and the efficiency programme and four further improvement recommendations.

-Recommendations regarding financial sustainability are addressed through the development of the medium-term financial plan alongside system partners, including a review of the approach to the development delivery of efficiencies, sharing best practice across the system to ensure the delivery of recurrent efficiencies scale across the system.
-External auditors acknowledged that these steps to address the recommendations and considered the timescales provided to be appropriate.
+NHS Cheshire and Merseyside has responded to all of these recommendations with proposed management actions.
+The key recommendations regarding financial sustainability are addressed through the development of the medium-term financial plan alongside system partners, including a review of the approach to the development delivery of efficiencies, sharing best practice across the system to ensure the delivery of recurrent efficiencies, and the continued work programme to deliver efficiencies at scale across the system.
+External auditors acknowledged that these measures will support NHS Cheshire and Merseyside in addressing the improvements identified and considered the timescales provided to be appropriate.